Latest OpenLedger (OPEN) News Update

 Deep Dive

-Overview: OpenLedger integrated LayerZero's omnichain protocol to power its official cross-chain bridge.
-This allows verified data, AI models, and $OPEN tokens to move across 130+ blockchains.
+Overview: This update connects OpenLedger to the LayerZero omnichain protocol, powering its official cross-chain bridge.
+It allows verified data, AI models, and OPEN tokens to flow between over 130 blockchains.

 (OpenLedger)